 Furthermore, the protozoan was carried by ticks.
 A tick received Pyrosoma bigeminum by sucking on a longhorn carrying the protozoan.
 After engorging itself with infected blood, the tick dropped off into the grass to lay eggs.
 The new ticks carried the protozoan from the day they hatched, and whenever they bit another animal, they passed the microorganism on to their host and gave it Texas fever.

 There were several aspects of Texas fever not understood at the time.
-For starters, there are actually two responsible protozoans called Babesia bovis and Babesia bigemina.
+For starters, there are actually two protozoans responsible for the disease in North America—Babesia bovis and Babesia bigemina.
 Accordingly, Texas fever is now called babesiosis.

 Furthermore, we now understand better how it was that longhorns could carry the disease without any ill effects.
 Calves are born with a certain level of resistance to babesiosis that lasts for a month or two.
 A calf born in Texas in the late 1800s was quite likely to be bitten by an infected tick shortly after birth and would contract a mild form of the disease.
 However, the calf’s natural immunity would adapt to the presence of the protozoans and it would remain a carrier the rest of its life, although it would never appear to have babesiosis.